Entropic-Visio/SWE-Pioneers/README.md

 SWE-Pioneers | Software Engineering Coursework

-Members:
+The followng are the members for the SWE-Pioneers along with the Identification numbers:
-* Rezwan
+* Rezwan (RAH22529097)
-* Tobi
+* Tobi.
-* Neo
+* Neo(MSI2252500)
-* Manasse
+* Manasse.
-* Abdullahi
+* Abdullahi(ROG22528603)

-This readme will contain links to various parts of our repo for navigation purposes
+This Readme we provide will contain links to various parts of our repo to streamline the navigation thoughout the process.

-TO get started and have a better understanding of our Reposistory and whole project in general please visit our Wiki
+Therefore to get started and have a better understanding of our Reposistory and whole project in general please visit our Wiki through the provided link below.

-Wiki :
+Wiki link:
 https://github.com/Entropic-Visio/swe-pioneers/wiki

-SWE-Pioneers | Software Engineering Coursework bow!
+SWE-Pioneers | Software Engineering Coursework. bow!